If You Are Thinking About Getting The Flu Shot Please Read This First-

 Every year, federal health agency officials try to guess which three flu strains are most likely to be prevalent in North America the following year to determine which strains will be included in next year’s flu vaccine.
 If they guess right, the vaccine is thought to only be 70-80% effective in temporarily preventing the flu of the season in healthy persons less than 65 years old.
 However, sometimes health officials do not correctly predict which flu strains will be most prevalent (sounds like a weather prediction, right?!?) and the vaccine’s effectiveness is much lower for that year.

 Are there reactions to the flu vaccine?

-According to the CDC, the most common reactions are: fever, nausea, painful joints and headache.
-The most serious reaction that has been associated with flu vaccine is Guillain-Barre Syndrome (GBS).
+According to the CDC, the most common reactions are fever, nausea, painful joints, and headache.
+The most serious reaction that has been associated with the flu vaccine is Guillain-Barre Syndrome (GBS).
 GBS that results from a flu shot occurs most often within two to four weeks of vaccination.
-GBS is an immune mediated nerve disorder characterized by muscle weakness, unsteady gait, numbness, tingling, pain and sometimes paralysis of one or more limbs or the face.
+GBS is an immune-mediated nerve disorder characterized by muscle weakness, unsteady gait, numbness, tingling, pain, and sometimes paralysis of one or more limbs or the face.
 Recovery lasts several months and can include residual disability.

 How do I avoid getting the flu?

 Keeping your immune system functioning at its optimum is the best prevention.
 Proper nutrition, proper supplementation, getting adjusted, washing your hands, getting lost of rest, and minimizing your stress are the best ways to stay healthy this flu season.
 Even if you have had your flu shot, it is wise to follow these rules also as there is no guarantee that a flu shot will offer 100% protection against this year’s flu strains.
 We talk about how chiropractic boosts your immune system in this article- What Does Science Say About Chiropractic and Immune System Function?
 We also talk about what supplements help your immune system in this article- Virus Resource Page.